Sign up for restaurant insights

+Skeptical?
 Studies show that a strong menu design can boost profits by as much as 15%.
-That’s the good news.

 The flip side of the coin is that a menu that’s poorly designed can leave customers underwhelmed.
-That’s why a strong menu is key to your restaurant’s marketing plan.
-To achieve that tantalizing increase in profitability, you need a menu that’s exciting, enticing, and suitable not only for in-person dining but for use on marketplace apps like Grubhub Marketplace.
+That’s why a strong menu is essential to your restaurant’s marketing plan.
+To achieve that tantalizing increase in profitability, you need a menu that’s exciting, enticing and suitable for both in-person dining and for use on marketplace apps like Grubhub Marketplace.

-Here are our top tips and menu maker tools to help you successfully upgrade your restaurant’s menu design and attract more orders.
+Here are our eight top tips to help you upgrade your restaurant’s menu design and attract more orders:

 1. Analyze your menu items and their performance

-- Remove anything that is out of date, incompatible with the current direction of your menu, and/or doesn’t appeal to your target demographic.
+- Remove anything that is out of date, incompatible with the current direction of your menu and/or doesn’t appeal to your target demographic.
 These items aren’t doing you any favors.

-- Look through online reviews and other forms of customer feedback and remove items are consistently rated low or can’t be made consistently
+- Look through online reviews and other forms of customer feedback to remove items that are typically rated low or can’t be made consistently.

 - If you’re doing more takeout and delivery business, limit the number of dishes that can’t be packaged for takeout while maintaining quality (i.e., crème brûlée, yogurt parfaits, cheese souffle, etc.).
 79% of consumers surveyed agree they will reorder delivery and takeout from a restaurant if the experience is consistently good.

 2. Place items strategically on your menu to avoid clutter

-- Take advantage of white space.
-Leaving space for readers to relax their eyes can improve reader comprehension by up to 30%, and increase the likelihood customers will order more items.
+- Take advantage of white space in your layout.
+Leaving space for readers to relax their eyes is important so you don’t overwhelm them with options.
+It also increases the likelihood that customers will order more items.
 Pro tip: Use menu maker tools that have optimized templates for you to use for on-premise dining menus.

-- The top and upper right-hand portion of the menu is prime real estate.
+- Highlight great dishes.
+The top and upper right-hand portion of the food menu is prime real estate.
 Reserve it for your best performing and most profitable items.

 Which sounds better: a burger and fries or a char-grilled Angus beef burger with aged cheddar and hand-cut Idaho fries?